EricFithian/covid/README.md

-This is my amazing README!
-I clearly put in time on this!
+This is Zach's cool work that he's updating on his own! :)